tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 10) [How an Economy Grows and Why It Crashes][11] by Peter D. Schiff and Andrew J. Schiff

-Interesting book, explaining why we have the crisis and why Quantitative Easing is not the solution…also everything is explained with stories on a small island..highly recommended
+Interesting book, explaining why we have the crisis and why Quantitative Easing is not the solution...also everything is explained with stories on a small island..highly recommended

 11) [The Girl with the Dragon Tattoo][12] by Stieg Larsson